How much does property management cost per month?

 Since property management fees can be a necessary part of generating vacation rental income, they can be tax-deductible in many cases.
 However, the amount deducted will largely depend on local tax laws and how you use your property.

-Ask any questions that help clarify your agreement with a potential property manager.
+To find out exactly what a property manager charges, ask any questions that help clarify your agreement.
 Here are some to get you started.

 • What is your fee structure?